 Printing does that.
 It’s tangible.
 They can be stored in an album, but even on the shelf, they beg to be opened and viewed.
 It’s something that digital just doesn’t satisfy.
 Stuffed in an imaginary cloud, it’s really only a series of numbers until it is in printed form laying in small hands.

-Here is the tear-jerker and, while it’s not an everyday occurrence, I’m sure you can relate if you have ever lost someone.
-For years this event has drifted in and out of my head, a constant reminder of how important the tangible really is.
+While it’s not an everyday occurrence, I’m sure you can relate to this story if you have ever lost someone.
+For years this event has drifted in and out of my head, a constant reminder of how important the tangible really is and how precious those we love are.

 Years ago, I was working at a portrait studio, when an 18-year-old walked in.
 It’s not typical for High School students to come in for their senior portraits alone, but here he was with his friend and his skateboard.
 So for 30 minutes, we talked while I snapped pictures.
 I don’t remember what exactly we talked about.
 I know he was talented on his skateboard.
 I remember thinking this kid was going to do things.
 After the session was over, I thanked him for coming in.
 I’m pretty sure it was a mutual feeling: the session was fun, laid back and we had gotten some great images.